guide

 • Document everything.
 Take photos of the pump, your receipt, and any relevant details.
 This documentation may be important for insurance claims or warranty considerations.

-How Much Gasoline Does It Take to Cause Damage?
+How Much petrol Does It Take to Cause Damage?

-There's no truly "safe" amount of gasoline in a diesel system, but the concentration matters.
-Industry experts generally agree that even a 5% gasoline contamination can begin to reduce the lubricity of diesel fuel enough to accelerate wear on fuel system components.
+There's no truly "safe" amount of petrol in a diesel system, but the concentration matters.
+Industry experts generally agree that even a 5% petrol contamination can begin to reduce the lubricity of diesel fuel enough to accelerate wear on fuel system components.
 At 10% or higher, the risk of serious and immediate damage increases substantially.

 Some older diesel vehicles with lower-pressure mechanical injection systems are more tolerant of small contaminations.
 However, virtually all diesel vehicles manufactured after 2008 use common rail direct injection systems that are extremely sensitive to fuel quality.